 The results shown so far estimate a treatment effect without taking into account the extent to which a bank will have to change its LAR as a result of the LCR or of the change in capital requirements.
-Further, these results cannot distinguish between the effect of the capital requirement changes and the effect of the

-LCR.
-Remember that an increase in capital requirements can be met by a bank that becomes capital-constrained as a result of either a capital raise or a reduction in risk-weighted assets (if the constraint applies to risk-based capital), or a reduction in assets (if the constraint applies to the leverage ratio).
+Further, these results cannot distinguish between the effect of the capital requirement changes and the effect of the LCR.
+Remember that an increase in capital requirements can be met by a bank that becomes capitalconstrained as a result of either a capital raise or a reduction in risk-weighted assets (if the constraint applies to risk-based capital), or a reduction in assets (if the constraint applies to the leverage ratio).
 Risk-weighted assets can be decreased by replacing risky assets with safe assets.
 The liquid assets are safe assets, so reducing loans and increasing liquid assets results in a decrease in required risk-based capital.
 We find that the largest banks increase Tier 1 capital and decrease risk-weighted assets.
 We cannot tell whether the increase in LAR for these banks is the result of an attempt to reduce their capital requirement or the result of having to increase LAR to meet the LCR requirement.
 If the LAR is increased because of the LCR requirement, we would expect the LAR to increase more for banks with a low LAR.
 If the LAR is increased because of the increase in capital requirements, we would expect the LAR to increase more for banks with a low Tier 1 ratio.
 We test these hypotheses in Table 6.

 In Table 6, we add to the regressions of Table 5 for LAR triple interactions with an indicator variable Low.
 Regressions in Columns (1) through (4) have no controls.
 Regressions in Columns (5) through (8) have controls observed in the year 2011 and their interactions with Post.
 Finally, regressions in Columns (9) through (12) have controls measured in year t-1 for each year, but they are not interacted with Post.
 All regressions have bank and time fixed effects.
 The standard errors are clustered at the bank level.
-In Column (1), we interact $Post \times Large > \$250$ with an indicator variable that takes value 1 if a bank has a LAR below the median for the banks with assets greater than \$250 billion in 2011.
-We proceed in the same way for $Post \times Large > \$50$, where the group of banks is defined as banks with assets greater than \$50 billion and lower than \$250 billion.
+In Column (1), we interact Post × Large > \$250 with an indicator variable that takes value 1 if a bank has a LAR below the median for the banks with assets greater than \$250 billion in 2011.
+We proceed in the same way for Post × Large > \$50, where the group of banks is defined as banks with assets greater than \$250 billion and lower than \$250 billion.
 We find that the triple interactions have insignificant coefficients.
-In Columns (5) and (9), we repeat the estimation of Column (1) but with controls.
-We find similar results.
-In Columns (2), (6), and (10), we repeat the estimation but define the indicator variable Low to take value one if a bank's LAR is in the lowest quartile of its group.
+In Columns (5) and (9), we repeat the estimation but define the indicator variable Low to take value one if a bank's LAR is in the lowest quartile of its group.
 In this case, the triple interaction is significant for the largest banks in Columns (2) and (6) and marginally significant in Column (10).